minguinho26/Prefix_AAC_ICASSP2023/README.md

 <br>
 <br>

-## Downloading the evaluation tools
+## Download the audio caption evaluation tools

 1. Move to **coco_caption**
 2. Type in the command below